frollous/frollo-android-sdk/extras.md

 #### Custom Authentication

-Custom authentication can be provided by extending the [Authentication](us.frollo.frollosdk.authentication/-authentication/index.html) abstract class and ensuring [refreshTokens(completion:)](us.frollo.frollosdk.authentication/-authentication/refresh-tokens.html) and calls to the authenticationCallback are implemented appropriately.
+Custom authentication can be provided by extending the [Authentication](us.frollo.frollosdk.authentication/-authentication/index.html) abstract class and ensuring [refreshTokens(completion:)](us.frollo.frollosdk.authentication/-authentication/refresh-tokens.html) and calls to the tokenCallback are implemented appropriately.

 #### Refreshing Data